 Good for Most Hair Types

 Blake’s hair has seen it all.
 He’s rocked a mullet, curls, and longer hair.
-Most recently, his polished look features shorter cropped sides, while the top is left longer to be swept back with molding hair paste.
+Most recently, his celebrity hair has a polished look that features shorter cropped sides, while the top is left longer to be swept back with molding hair paste.

 Good for Medium to Thick Hair

 Bradley’s natural wave is ideal for medium-thick hair.
-Its uniformed layers add a natural kink and is also easy to maintain.
+This celebrity’s hair has uniformed layers add a natural kink and is also easy to maintain.
 Learn about how he groomed for the Academy Awards.

 Good for Most Hair Types